pedroabreu0/pedroabreu0.github.io/_posts/2020-09-29-OCaml-Mutually-Recursive_GADTs-In-Coq.md

 end.
 {% endhighlight %}

-Will fail with `Error: Cannot guess decreasing argument of fix.` And I cannot see how to get away of this problem, because no matter what encoding of the tags we define we will always need a way to recover from the tag to a type.
+This will fail with `Error: Cannot guess decreasing argument of fix.` And I cannot see how to get away of this problem, because no matter what encoding of the tags we define we will always need a way to recover from the tag to a type.